 Below are the best things to do and attractions in Buriram and where they are located:

 Khao Kradong Forest Park

 Once an active volcano, the Khao Kradong Forest Park makes a popular relaxation spot.
 You can either drive up to the top of the 265m high mountain with your own vehicle or take the 297 steps leading to the viewpoint where an impressive sitting Buddha image (Phra Suphattharabophit) is located, as well as a replica of the footprint of the Buddha called Prang Ku.

 On the top is also a pool which is believed to be the mouth of the volcano.
 The views of Buriram town and the province are beautiful.
 The crater of the extinct volcano can be visited and crossed on a hanging bridge.
 The park is also home of quite a few interesting indigenous plants, animals and birds.

 Watching a Football Match of Buriram United

-A visit to Buriram without a trip to the i-Mobile Stadium is like a trip to Manchester without a trip to Old Trafford.
-Even if you can’t get a ticket for a Thai Premier League match of Buriram United or there is just no match scheduled while you are in town, there are tours offered daily that allow you to go inside the stadium, the players changing room, the press room and more.
+A visit to Buriram without a trip to the Chang Stadium is like a trip to Manchester without a trip to Old Trafford.
+Even if you can’t get a ticket for a Thai League match of Buriram United or there is just no match scheduled while you are in town, there are tours offered daily that allow you to go inside the stadium, the players changing room, the press room and more.

 Find the full post about watching a football match in Buriram as well as more pictures and my video here.